r0fls/dg/README.md

-# Docker compose example that runs a Galera cluster
+# Docker compose configuration that runs a Galera cluster

 ## Usage